 This is where the salary negotiation process starts.

-How To Answer The Salary Question?
+How To Answer "What Is Your Salary Expectation" Question?

 ● Offer a range.
 If you aren’t comfortable in quoting an exact figure, the safer way to approach this will be to offer a range instead.
 The range will have a lower and ceiling amount and you’ve to make sure the lower amount is close to what you need, because recruiters may opt for the lower value of your range.
 Also, don’t keep your range values very wide but keep them within a difference of INR 5000 t0 INR 10,000.